 Let’s explore how context shapes communication in Japanese, why it is so important, and how learning it can enrich your understanding not only of the language but also of Japanese culture.

-Unlike Portuguese or English, where the language is relatively direct and words have more fixed meanings, Japanese is highly situational.
-This means that the words, expressions, and even the grammatical structure you choose to use depend entirely on who is speaking, who they are speaking to, and the circumstances.
+Unlike Portuguese or English, where language is relatively straightforward and words have more fixed meanings, Japanese is highly situational.
+This means that the words, expressions, and even the grammatical structure you choose to use depend entirely on who is speaking, to whom they are speaking, and the circumstances.

 Social Hierarchy and Formality